xGrz/dhl24/docs/state-manager.md

 # SHIPMENT STATE MANAGER

+As shipment state messages provided by API ale not well formatted you can change message displayed in your app.

 Shipment state manager handles typical states of shipment as predefined states.
 We store them in `dhl_statuses` table.